-The Rookery Islands are outcrops of the Mawson charnockite, a rock type which occurs over an area of at least 2000 square kilometres along the coast of Mac.
-Robertson Land.
-The charnockites of the Rookery Islands are the fine grained variant and are comparatively poor in the mineral hypersthene but rich in garnet and biotite.
-The charnockites enclose abundant bands and lenses of hornfels, garnetiferous quartz and felspar- rich gneisses.
-There are also a number of pegmatic dykes which cut across the charnockite rocks.
+The Rookery Islands are outcrops of the Mawson charnockite, a rock type that occurs over at least 2000 square kilometres along the coast of Mac.Robertson Land.
+The charnockites of the Rookery Islands are the finegrained variant and are comparatively poor in the mineral hypersthene but rich in garnet and biotite.
+The charnockites enclose abundant bands and lenses of hornfels, garnetiferous quartz and felsparrich gneisses.
+Various pegmatic dykes cut across the charnockite rocks.